OWASP/owasp-mastg/Document/0x04h-Testing-Code-Quality.md

 A *SQL injection* attack involves integrating SQL commands into input data, mimicking the syntax of a predefined SQL command.
 A successful SQL injection attack allows the attacker to read or write to the database and possibly execute administrative commands, depending on the permissions granted by the server.

 Apps on both Android and iOS use SQLite databases as a means to control and organize local data storage.
 Assume an Android app handles local user authentication by storing the user credentials in a local database (a poor programming practice we’ll overlook for the sake of this example).
-Upon login, the app queries the database to search for a record with the user name and password entered by the user:
+Upon login, the app queries the database to search for a record with the username and password entered by the user:

 ```java=
 SQLiteDatabase db;